kmacdon/academic-kickstart/content/post/cryptography.markdown

 ## Introduction

-I recently came across a [paper](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.182.9688&rep=rep1&type=pdf) by Chen and Rosenthal discussing using Markov Chain Monte Carlo methods to break substitution cyphers and wanted to implement it myself.
+I recently came across a [paper](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.182.9688&rep=rep1&type=pdf) discussing using Markov Chain Monte Carlo methods to break substitution cyphers and wanted to implement it myself.
 I'll test this by encoding the first paragraph of *A Tale of Two Cities* by Charles Dickens and then use the Metropolis-Hastings algorithm to generate a solution.

 ## Encoding